NjokiWambugu/data_analysis_porfolio_project/README.md

 ## Data Analysis
   - Used Excel to perform in-depth data slicing and analysis, applying pivot tables, advanced formulas, and custom filters.
 I calculated metrics like sale distribution across different products and categories, average spend per location and average sale per location.
-  - I answered the key EDA questions like " What was the monthly bestseller?" using MySQL queries.
+  - I answered the key EDA questions like " What was the monthly bestseller?" using SQL queries.
 A query for this particular question is;

 ```